COVID-19 and wildlife research ethics

 Researchers I’ve spoken with have also at various points admitted to intervening just to stop animal suffering.
 A researcher interviewed for the POLEs research admitted to sometimes administering antibiotics for wild mammals’ infected wounds, justifying this on the grounds that perhaps the stress of being captured exacerbated the injury and therefore justified treatment.
 Indeed, even the researcher who would not personally have helped the orangutan mauled by a leopard acknowledged that “when you look the animal in the eye” it’s pretty hard to turn away, and even he sometimes feels compelled to help.
 We social scientists sometimes talk about this in terms of the power of affect: broadly speaking, non-linguistic, bodily forms of communication.

-So, what if researchers, or other humans such as tourists or locals, pass on Covid-19 to wildlife?
+So, what if researchers, or other humans such as tourists or locals, pass on the novel coronavirus to wildlife?
 Would researchers see it as appropriate to intervene?
-I expect that most would, if they could, since the transmission of Covid-19 to wildlife around the world would be pretty clearly caused by humans.
+I expect that most would, if they could, since the transmission of the virus to wildlife around the world would be pretty clearly caused by humans.
 However, their ability to actually act on this impulse is limited – you can’t just give a wild gorilla an oxygen tank, or ask gorillas to socially distance from one another.

 Perhaps, then, the best that researchers can do is attempt to prevent the virus from ever reaching their study populations in the first place.
 Some are already doing this, with researchers cancelling fieldwork and attempting to keep humans in the local area away from wildlife.
 They are also drawing on traditions in field research inspired by past zoonotic disease outbreaks, such as the already common practice of researchers remaining “socially distanced” from great ape study subjects.